arusak/record-player/README.md

 For synchronized playback of multiple video files at once.

+Supports any number of streams playing at once.
+Creates a separate <video> element for each file.
-Uses one set of controls for whole set of videos.
+Uses a single set of controls for the whole set of videos.

-Able to play videos with different starting positions.
+Is able to start playing videos with different starting positions.

+### Why

+This player was created as a part of a video conferencing system.
+That system stored all conversations in video files for archiving purposes.
+For each conversation, it created as many files as there were participants in the conversation.
+The recording of each file started at the moment when the person joined the conversation.

+So when you wanted to watch archived record, you had to somehow sync the playback of several files.
+That included synchronous start and ability to seek all videos with a single set of controls.
+So this tool was created.

 API
 ---

-new RecordPlayer(container)
+### new RecordPlayer(container)

 Create an instance of player.

 'container' is a HTML element in which you want this player to render

-load(metadata)
+### load(metadata)

 Load video files into player.